 Description

-How Long to Boil Corn on the Cob Recipe – an easy tutorial that teaches you how to boil corn on the stove (+ how long to boil corn) – so easy!
-The perfect ear of corn is just minutes away.
+An easy tutorial that teaches you How Long to Boil Corn on the Cob on the stove top – so easy!
+The perfect ear of corn is just minutes away!

 Ingredients